fkie-cad/Logprep/README.md

 ## Container signatures

 From release 15 on, Logprep containers are signed using the cosign tool.
-Logprep currently does not use the keyless signing and the transparency log.
 To verify the container, you can copy the following public key into a file `logprep.pub`: